Skip to content

 • if region is a hierarchical region that contains one or more regions among for, if, and epoch.

 • epoch region is a region that contains one or more operations among cop, rop, raw and constraint.
+Epochs are groups of instructions that are to be scheduled together.

 • rop or resource operation is a region that contains one or more resource instructions.